taitep/ember-arch/spec.md

 This is the spec for a 16-bit CPU/ISA that im working on called Ember.

-The default byte order of the CPU is Little Endian, including in instructions.
+The default byte order of the CPU is Little Endian, including in operands if the last 2 bytes of an instruction is used as a single 16 bit number.
+If they are a single 8-bit number, it is the second to last byte unless otherwise specified.

 Ember is a Von Neumann architecture, meaning the program and data memory share the same address space.